wkumari/draft-wkumari-dnsop-extended-error/README.md

-   This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value is the INFO-CODE from the Extended DNS Error EDNS option defined in this document.
-The IANA is requested to create and maintain this
+   This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value is the INFO-CODE from the Extended DNS Error EDNS option defined in

-Kumari, et al.           Expires January 3, 2019                [Page 7]
+Kumari, et al.           Expires March 16, 2019                 [Page 7]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2018
+Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   "Extended DNS Error codes" registry.
+   this document.
+The IANA is requested to create and maintain this "Extended DNS Error codes" registry.
 The codepoint space for each RCODE index is to be broken into 3 ranges: